pfeerick/edgetx/Frequently-Asked-Questions.md

 **Will I still be able to use OpenTX Companion to manage my models with EdgeTX?**

 Yes, you will still be able to manage your models with OpenTX Companion.
-The new EdgeTX flasher will only be for downloading the firmware and flashing your radio.
+The new EdgeTX flasher will only be for downloading the firmware and flashing your radio. _**Please note- OpenTX Companion is currently NOT compatible with EdgeTX - we are working on that.
+If you decide to test EdgeTX right now, you will not be able to import your existing models and will have to create them new in EdgeTX.**_

 **What radio-transmitters will be supported?**
 * X9Lite